nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/kubernetes.md

 1. deploy Kubernetes to remaining master nodes

+1. Copy Manifest(s) and Expand Templated Manifests to prim master nodes manifest directory.

+    > These not the manifests required to setup the cluster.
+They are the manifests for what's deployed to the cluster.

 1. deploy Kubernetes to worker nodes.

 ## Ansible AWX / Tower / Automation Platform